tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Foundations/Datasets.md

       ![Demo](./images/datasetschema.png)

-3. Next, to configure the dataset we need to give it a name.
-Please name your dataset "Transactions Dataset [your-assigned-number]' and give it the same description
+3. Name your dataset "Transactions Dataset [your-assigned-number]" and give it the same description.

       ![Demo](./images/datasetname.png)

-4. Hit Finish to save the dataset
+4. Click Finish to save the dataset.

       ![Demo](./images/datasetfinish.png)